Last Updated on September 2, 2021 by MaKenna | MamaKenna

 But if you’ve never made one before and have no idea where to start then you’ve come to the right place!

-Here I’ll show you how to make a birth plan, ideas of what you could put in yours, and some examples of birth plans.
+Here I’ll show first time moms how to make a birth plan, ideas of what you could put in yours, and some examples of birth plans.